Biomarkers of dementia in the general population

 3. Urine Metabolomics in Dementia

 Based on NMR-measured urine metabolites we have established a metabolic age score indicating biological ageing as departure from chronological age.
 As part of this research we have identified metabolites that are associated with ageing and gray matter loss in the brain.
 These metabolites will be tested in special ageing cohorts (e.g. DELCODE) for their association to Alzheimer´s disease.
+The working group of Prof. Johannes Hertel is performing in-depth analyses (shot-gun sequencing) of the human gut microbiome and its metabolic activities to understand the contribution of these microbial factors for brain health and neurodegeneration.

 Welcome to our website, here you can inform yourself basically cookie-free.